 Head of Product Development, NZZ, Switzerland LinkedIn

 Postimees.ee switch to identified commenting As the most read newspaper in Estonia, Postimees felt that they had to be the leader of changes and visionary of creating a better society.
 Postimees is known of triggering discussions, raising new ideas and maintaining values.
-Their main ambitions with the project were:
+Their main ambitions with the project were: Make public opinion room clean and better place, Develop violent-free civil discussions, Keep the reader numbers rising amid the threat of losing the traffic.

 Head of News & Editor in Chief, Postimees, Estonia LinkedIn